 May 20, 2015

 Either way, I think of 2015 as a lost year, a year that just … evaporated (although it didn’t seem like it at the time).
 I’m a year older, feeling 10 years older, and have almost nothing to show for it.
-Except of course the surgery, the chemo, the radiation, the cough, the prednisone, and all the unpleasantries that accompanied them.
+Except of course the surgery, the scars, the chemo, the radiation, the cough, the prednisone, and all the unpleasantries that accompanied them.
 And the fact that I’m still here to talk about it.

 Looking ahead, I’m not quite sure how far to look ahead.
 By all indications the cancer is gone, but there are no guarantees it won’t come back.
 The five-year survival rate for Stage II breast cancer is 93%.
 That’s pretty good odds, but worrier that I am, I’m not sure I’d relax even if the number were 100%.